wireapp/wire-server-deploy/terraform/modules/aws-network-load-balancer/README.md

 c) be attached to the machines tagged with the `target_role`

-*Please note, in order for this to work, ingress has to be allowed on the given target ports for all target machines.*
+*Please note, in order for this to work, ingress has to be allowed on the given target ports for all target machines.
+Furthermore, since those target machines are referred to by their role (AWS tag) and are not part of an auto-scaling group, the instance of this module has to be re-applied every time the set of machines changes.*

 AWS resources: lb (type: network)